conan-io/docs/integrations/visual_studio.rst

    :alt: Conan Extension for Visual Studio in the Microsoft marketplace

-You can install it into your IDE using the **Extensions manager** and start using it right away, this extension will look for a *conanfile* next to your **Visual Studio project** and retrieve the requirements declared in it that match your build configuration (it will build them from sources too if no binaries are available).
+You can install it into your IDE using the **Extensions manager** and start using it right away, this extension will look for a *conanfile.py* (or *conanfile.txt*) next to your **Visual Studio project** and retrieve the requirements declared in it that match your build configuration (it will build them from sources too if no binaries are available).

-Read more about this extension in the documentation associated to `its repository`_ and also in the release notes we publish with major releases in our blog (`May 15th, 2019`_).
+Read more about this extension in the documentation associated in `its repository`_ and also in the release notes we publish with major releases in our blog (`May 15th, 2019`_).